Acer Ecology recently carried out bat activity and breeding bird surveys at a large site that was proposed for development in Wiltshire.

 Nearly all birds, their nests and eggs are protected under UK law and some especially rare species are given enhanced protection from disturbance during the breeding season.

 We have the capacity to undertake a wide range of bird surveys, including Barn Owl, Vantage Point Survey for Wind Turbine Developments, Breeding Bird Surveys, Winter Bird Surveys, Wetland Bird Survey (WeBS), Common Bird Census (CBC) surveys, Moorland Surveys using the ‘Brown and Shepherd’ methodology and species specific surveys.

 Almost all development sites have the potential to support nesting birds and this can impose seasonal constraints on site clearance.
 It is therefore vital to identify the potential presence of nesting birds early on in the planning process.
 Acer Ecology can help you achieve this and hence avoid timely and costly delays to your project.

-We are an experienced and expanding ecological consultancy specialising in bird and bat surveys, and are therefore well placed to undertake bird and bat surveys across Wiltshire, including Salisbury, Chippenham, Devizes, Marlborough, Warminster, Amesbury, Trowbridge, Melksham, Malmesbury and Tidworth, as well as the North Wessex Downs and Cranborne Chase.
+Acer Ecology is an experienced and expanding ecological consultancy specialising in bird and bat surveys, and are well placed to undertake bird and bat surveys across Wiltshire, including Salisbury, Chippenham, Devizes, Marlborough, Warminster, Amesbury, Trowbridge, Melksham, Malmesbury and Tidworth, as well as the North Wessex Downs and Cranborne Chase.
 We can also serve the surrounding counties of Somerset, Dorset, Hampshire, Berkshire, Oxfordshire and Gloucestershire.

 For more information about the bird and bat survey services that we offer, or any of our other ecological services, please call us on 02920 650 331, or email email@example.com.